- Bite-sized Trips

 - Pura Vida: Translating to “pure life”, you’ll hear this phrase wherever you go in Costa Rica, not only as a greeting but in all kinds of other ways too.
-Pura vida represents Costa Rica’s way of living and is very important to the people here.
-This is a country which prides itself on its passion, dedication to its conservation efforts and maintaining ecosystem biodiversity.
+Pura Vida represents Costa Rica’s way of living and is very important to the people here.
+This is a country that prides itself on its passion, dedication to its conservation efforts and maintaining ecosystem biodiversity.

-- Going fast: For those action sports and adventure junkies, you’ll find some of the best surfing in the world along with zip lines in cloud forests, kayak trips through mangroves, volcano hikes and rock climbs (read our trekking guide for more!).
+- Going fast: For those action sports and adventure junkies, you’ll find some of the best surfing in the world along with zip lines in cloud forests, kayak trips through mangroves, volcano hikes and rock climbs.
 Basically, if you’re after a thrill whilst exploring the outdoors, you’re going to be in for a serious treat.

 - Going slow: Kicking back and relaxing has never been easier.
 Drift the afternoon away on a dreamy beachside hammock, or listen to bird calls as you read a book in your rainforest canopy treehouse.
 Find your inner peace here surrounded by nature and feed off the heartwarming energy of the Costa Rican people.